-The International Big History Association (IBHA) 2018 Conference will be held at Villanova University, July 26-29, 2018.
-The Emergent Universe Oratorio will be performed both for Conference attendees and the wider-Philadelphia community as the culmination of the conference.
-The concert will be held on the Villanova campus Saturday evening, July 28th.
+The International Big History Association (IBHA) 2018 Conference was held at Villanova University, July 26-29, 2018.
+The Emergent Universe Oratorio was performed both for Conference attendees and the wider-Philadelphia community as the culmination of the conference.

 In the words of the IBHA President, Lowell Gustafson: